circonus/irondb-docs/operations.md

 You will see an "Errors" section to the right.
 If you begin to see hardware errors there, this could indicate a disk failure.
 If in doubt, contact Circonus Support (support@circonus.com) for assistance.

 If instability continues, you can run IRONdb in the foreground.
-First, determine the node's ID by doing an:
+First, ensure the service is disabled:

 ```
-ls /snowth/data/
+/usr/sbin/svcadm disable irondb
 ```

 Then, run the following as root:

 ```
-/opt/circonus/sbin/snowthd -D -d \
+/opt/circonus/bin/irondb-start -D -d

- -u nobody \

- -g nobody \

- -c /opt/circonus/etc/snowth.conf \

- -i <nodeid from previous command>
 ```

-Like the broker, running IRONdb in the foreground should allow you to capture a core dump, which Circonus Support can use to diagnose your problem.
+Running IRONdb in the foreground should allow you to capture a core dump, which Circonus Support can use to diagnose your problem.

 ### Operations Dashboard

-IRONdb comes with built-in operational dashboard accessible from any data storage host on port 8112 in your browser, e.g., http://snowthhost:8112.
-This interface provides real-time information about the data storage cluster.
+IRONdb comes with a built-in operational dashboard accessible via port 8112 in your browser, e.g., http://irondb-host:8112.
+This interface provides real-time information about the IRONdb cluster.

 The "Overview" tab tells you the throughputs of data gets and puts along with what rollups are available.